 Washington Quarters were originally minted in 1932 as a commemorative for Washington’s 200th birthday.
 The issue was so popular that it was brought back as our regular issue quarter in 1934.

 Philadelphia, Denver, and San Francisco all make Washington Quarters.

-Well struck with cream-white luster and just a trace of toning.
+Well struck with frosty white luster and pleasing surfaces.

 CAC.
-Frosty cream-white luster and a sharp strike.
+Thick creamy luster and a sharp strike.